ddddwb/ai-agent-workflow/README.md

 Used as part of a personal workflow for automation and development assistance.

 Note: This project is currently a prototype/demo workflow and does not call a live LLM API by default.

+This project focuses on workflow design and prototyping rather than full production implementation.